Boonton Reservoir

 On September 28, 2018, officials from Jersey City and the Morris County Park Commission announced a plan to create a nature preserve and 7.7 mi educational hiking trail around the reservoir that will allow for passive recreation while protecting the water supply with additional security measures.
-Phase 1 of the trail is expected to be completed by 2021.
+Phase 1 of the trail construction was expected to break ground in 2022.

+Incidents

 In March 2019, a body was found floating in the reservoir, eventually identified as Boonton resident Sean Stohl who had been reported missing since November 2018.
-On August 23, 2020, the body of a 35-year-old female was recovered by dive teams and a state police chopper.
+On August 23, 2020, the body of a 55-year-old female was recovered by dive teams and a state police chopper.